xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 This works because users often have some idea what one operation should do in the face of concurrent operations.
 E.g., typing after a word should insert the new characters at that word, independently of other users' typing at the beginning of the document.
 If you can capture this intuition, the resulting operations won't conflict.

-> **Remark.** Some papers (TODO) attempt to derive CRDT semantics automatically from the semantics of their closest ordinary data type.
+> **Remark.** Some papers (TODO: Riley, newer one like Riley, linearization papers like OpSets or the Splash one) attempt to derive CRDT semantics automatically from the semantics of their closest ordinary data type.
 Principle 2 advocates an opposite approach, in which we reconsider what operations mean to the user, potentially ignoring their ordinary (non-CRDT) meanings entirely.
-This makes the CRDT design process require more thought, but also gives more legible and flexible results.
+This makes the CRDT design process require more thought, but also gives more flexible and understandable results.

 ## Registers